commercialhaskell/stack/doc/configure/yaml/project.md

 [extra-dep](#extra-deps) of the same name or a [project package](#packages) of the same name.

-A snapshot may also be called a resolver since it states how dependencies are resolved.
+A snapshot was formerly called a resolver since it states how dependencies are resolved.

-## resolver

-`resolver` and [`snapshot`](#snapshot) are synonyms.

-One of these keys is required.
-More than one is prohibited.

 ## packages